The horizon is not so far as we can see, but as far as we can imagine

 Understanding the Russian-American Ukraine Peace Negotiations

-Let’s take a look at this in more detail.
-First, a summary of Secretary of State Rubio’s
+Let’s take a look at these negotiations in more detail.
+First, a summary of Secretary of State Rubio’s:

 • Ending the conflict in Ukraine will require “difficult and intense diplomacy” over a long period of time.